 Now that you have your Express Entry eligibility status it's time to create your Express Entry profile!
 This often seems more complicated than it really is but with the complete step-by-step guide to the Express Entry application process, your profile will be awaiting to be selected in no time.
 It's a lot simpler than you think.

 Before actually completing your Express Entry (EE) profile, it's a good idea to start gathering all of the supporting documents containing the information needed to complete your EE profile.
 This is to ensure that there are no discrepancies in your application.
 Any mistakes made could lead to a delay in your visa processing or even a denied visa.

-It also helps to have all your documents prepared because once you create your profile you will have 60 days to complete and submit your profile and the last thing that you want is to still be searching for documents containing information needed to complete your profile and miss the deadline because of it.
+It also helps to have all your documents prepared because once you create your Express Entry profile, you will have 60 days to complete and submit it, and the last thing that you want is to still be searching for documents containing information needed to complete your profile and miss the deadline because of it.

 Now that you have all your information at hand, you can confidently go ahead with completing your Express Entry application.
 But first, you need to register for your IRCC secure Express Entry account.
 You will have two options: register with a GCKey by creating a username and password or register with a sign-in partner, using your online Canadian banking information.
 Once you’ve submitted your profile, the IRCC will determine which Express Entry program you are eligible for.
 You will need the following documents to complete your profile.

 Documents Needed to Complete Express Entry Profile